Inside the Met Gala: Glitter, glamour and 275,000 pink roses - NewsBreak

 Inside the Met Gala: Glitter, glamour and 275,000 pink roses

-NEW YORK (AP) — Met Galas, he’s been to a few.
+Met Galas , he’s been to a few.
 But James Corden, schmoozing at this year’s cocktail reception, looked around and pronounced that this might be his favorite yet.

 “Classy,” he explained.
 “It just feels really classy.”